Browse by . . .

 The Studio Museum in Harlem does something very special: it goes quietly about its business.
 Not that the museum lacks for guts and ambition.
 It is, after all, asking for attention to contemporary black artists.
 Yet its shows often have a modesty others might do well to emulate.
 They invite one to relax, respond, and settle in, and that is exactly when the creative possibilities start to flow.

 Since Thelma Golden took over in 2001, the museum has had two surveys of emerging artists.
 That keeps pace with P.S.
-1, yet she let neither grow half so frenzied.
+1, yet she let neither exhibition grow half so frenzied.
 One could even remember the art.
 In the same way, when the museum considers "Black Artists and Abstraction," it makes remarkably little fuss about rewriting recent art history.
 Even a focus on a single prominent artist, Gary Simmons, made its impact with relatively few, large works.

 Part stems from space constraints, part from Golden's style and convictions.
 She and her associate curator, Christine Y. Kim, imply an important and controversial claim: issues of diversity and black identity will emerge best if one does not try to define them once and for all.
 And they select art accordingly.
 Part, too, stems from going about the museum's business of encouraging young artists.
 This includes an annual display of its artists in residence that puts the studio back in the Studio Museum.